conan-io/docs/uploading_packages/remotes.rst

 .. pull-quote::

-   This repository has moderated, curated and well-maintained packages, and is the place where you can share your packages with the community.
-To share your package, you can upload it to your own (or your organization's) repositories and submit an inclusion request to `conan-center`_.
+   This repository contains moderated, curated and well-maintained packages, and is the place in which you can share your packages with the community.
+To share your package, upload it to your own (or your organization's) repositories and submit an inclusion request to `conan-center`_.
    Check :ref:`conan-center guide <conan_center_flow>` for more information.